20 Aug WORD SPACING

 One of the first things that I do, when in receipt of a script for typesetting, is to replace all the double spaces with single ones.
 Here is a sample piece of justified text with double spaces to show the problem:

-Truly, spacing like this is unacceptable in a book.
-Here is the same text without the double spaces:
+Truly, spacing like that is unacceptable in a book.
+Here is the same text with single spaces:

 Much better!
 It is still perfectly clear where the sentences end.